flexdinesh/blogster/apps/themes/minimal/content/blog/basic-markdown-style-guide.md

 ---
-title: "Markdown Style Guide"
-description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
+title: "Basic markdown style guide"
+description: "You can author content using the familiar markdown syntax you already know.
+All basic markdown syntax is supported."
-date: 2022-07-01
+date: 2022-11-02
 heroImage: "/placeholder-hero.jpg"
 ---

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+Markdown is powered by [Markdoc](https://markdoc.dev/).
+This post is an example to showcase the support of all basic markdown syntax.
+You can author content using the familiar markdown syntax you already know.

+## Inline formatting

+You can use all sorts of inline formatting in markdown.
+You can write something in **bold**.
+And _italics_ too.
+How about ~~strikethrough~~?
+You got it.
+Don't forget about inline code, you got that too. `Hello world!`.

 ## Headings

-The following HTML `<h1>`—`<h6>` elements represent six levels of section headings. `<h1>` is the highest section level while `<h6>` is the lowest.
+The following HTML `<h2>`—`<h6>` elements represent five levels of section headings. `<h1>` is also available but not recommended since the post title is already a `<h1>` element.

-# H1

 ## H2